MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/stores.md

 # Stores

 This section provides sample tasks that involve stores.
-A store represents a file on the local computer or a network drive that stores e-mail messages and other items.
+A store represents a file on the local computer or a network drive that stores email messages and other items.

 ## In this section